 Developing a Regional Risk Financing Framework for Agriculture and Food Security in Southern Africa

-Context and Objectives
+Context and objectives

 The agriculture sector of the Southern African Development Community (SADC) region faces significant systemic risks that go beyond one single country’s capacity to manage.
-Regional action in terms of public policies and program is therefore an appropriate response to help safeguard the incomes of the rural poor in the Southern African region as well as to avoid large economic shocks in these countries.
+Regional action in terms of public policies and programs is therefore an appropriate response to help safeguard the incomes of the rural poor in the Southern African region as well as to avoid large economic shocks in these countries.

-The new project will seek to (i) bring to bear the latest modelling technology on agriculture and food security risks to overcome data-constraints; and (ii) identify policy actions and programmatic investments and mechanisms at country and regional levels to improve the financial management of agriculture and food security risks.
+- Identifyed policy actions and programmatic investments and mechanisms at country and regional levels to improve the financial management of agriculture and food security risks.

-Partnerships and Coordination
+Partnerships and coordination

 This project was implemented with Southern African Development Community (SADC) regional technical teams working on DRR and agricultural policy, as well as with the Ministries of Agriculture and of Finance of selected countries.